Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 * GITHUB - URL of personal GitHub page
 * TWITTER - Twitter URL

-*Note that the IMG location in the YAML header is "/img/people/thibaut-jombart.jpg" but the full URL version is "https://www.repidemicsconsortium.org/img/people/thibaut-jombart.jpg".
-Since this is for demo purposes only you can use these URLs to load the images in your report section because you are submitting an RMD+HTML file for Part I, not a full website.*
+Note that IMG in the YAML header is a relative path "/img/people/thibaut-jombart.jpg"

+For the assignment use the full URL: "https://www.repidemicsconsortium.org/img/people/thibaut-jombart.jpg"

+This loads the image from their site.
+It's not a good practice to embed images using an external URL because if they make changes it can impact your page.
+But this is a demo assignment and it gets more complicated if you need to bundle an images directory to do a simple demo.

 Example use - create a circle item for one team member: